CookiePie1/AppAero/projects/Q2/city-plan/readme.md

 ## Project Images

+** Note that this project is best viewed in a CAD software, as the images don't really do justice to its scale.

 Overall city view, showing major streets.
 There is a grid system, where there is a major street every mile, running E/W and N/S. There are also radial major streets that allow easier diagonal travel.
 Exception to this rule: There are two major streets running directly N/S and E/W of the city's geographical center, which is a half-mile away from the nearest parallel major streets.
 ![](./overall-view.png)